seanwevans/DeclarativeML/README.md

 3. Open a pull request against `main`.
 4. Include tests and documentation whenever possible.

+### Running Tests

+Install the Python dependencies with `pip install -r requirements.txt` and then run `pytest` from the repository root to verify the test suite passes.

 See `AGENTS.md` for more on our autonomous approach to managing the project.

 ## Architecture Documents